Aider-AI/aider/README.md

 `aider` is a command-line tool that allows you to chat with GPT-4 about your code.
 Ask GPT for features, improvements, or bug fixes and `aider` will directly apply the suggested changes to your source files.
-Each change is automatically committed to git with a sensible commit message.
+Each change is automatically committed to git with a descriptive commit message.

 ## Example chat transcripts